datacamp/authoring/docs/courses/exercises/bullet-exercise.md

 ![bullet-exercise](/images/BulletExercise.png)

-A `BulletExercise`, similar to a [`TabExercise`](tab-exercise.md), allows an exercise to be presented as a series of smaller sub-exercises, which make them easier to attempt and solve.
+A `BulletExercise` allows an exercise to be presented as a series of smaller sub-exercises, which makes each step easier.
 They are best suited to teach a single concept by focusing on its different aspects.

 __Examples__